Routine immunisations for your baby and toddler

 The MMR vaccine provides protection from measles, mumps and rubella (also called German measles).
 There has been a lot of concern in the recent past (particularly in the 1990s) about the MMR vaccination and that has led to fewer people taking their children along to have them immunised.
 Please be aware that the research that initially caused the concern about a possible link between the MMR immunisation and autism has been discredited.

 Unfortunately though, many people still believe this link to be true and as a result, have not taken their children to have the MMR immunisation.
 This has led to an increase in the numbers of children suffering with measles.
-The Essential Parent Company consultant paediatrician Dr Anna Maw has sadly had to treat a child hospitalised with measles who was actually very sick indeed.
 Measles is potentially quite serious and can have long-term complications for a baby’s health, including deafness.
-Your well-baby nurse will be happy to schedule the MMR if you have not had your baby, toddler or child vaccinated yet.
+Your GP surgery will be happy to schedule the MMR if you have not had your baby, toddler or child vaccinated yet.